wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Operating systems

 macOS is the best desktop operating system.
-It is permitted to install Windows only for playing games.
+It is permitted (encouraged, even) to install Windows _only_ for playing games.
 You may install Linux — [Arch Linux](https://archlinux.org/), as is ordained — only if you enjoy tinkering on the side, or your employer forces you to use a non-Apple laptop.
 (Oh, that reminds me: it is a logical fallacy to buy a non-Apple laptop.)

 For mobile, [iOS](http://www.apple.com/ios/) is the only logical choice (all other choices are illogical, especially Android).
 Note the corollary here, which is that [the iPhone](http://www.apple.com/iphone/) itself is the only logical choice of mobile phone.